 Official transcripts from each institution attended, regardless of the number of credits or semesters completed.
 Transcripts not in English must be accompanied by a certified translation.
 Penn State alumni do not need to request transcripts for credits earned at Penn State, but must list Penn State as part of your academic history.
 If you are admitted, you will be asked to send an additional official transcript.
 You will receive instructions at that time.

 GPA and Test Scores — All applicants are expected to have earned a junior/senior grade point average of 3.0 or higher.

-Official GRE or MAT test scores are required — Please note that applicants who are at least five years removed from a baccalaureate degree or already have an advanced degree may request that GRE scores be waived.
+Waiver Policy — Applicants who are at least five years removed from a baccalaureate degree or already have an advanced degree may request that GRE scores be waived.
 If you wish to request a waiver of this requirement, include with your application a statement explaining why you are requesting the waiver.
 Please provide information regarding how many years you may have been removed from formal education, the number of years of related professional experience you have, any education you have received beyond the undergraduate level, and any other information you think would be applicable.